lubaochuan/reach/fundamentals/web.md

 One thing you need to understand and appreciate about web development and software development in general is the beauty and superiority of open source software.
 You've heard the saying "Don't reinvent the wheel."
 That is one of the underlying principles of open source, which coincides with the popular DRY (Don't Repeat Yourself) software development mindset.

 So, in the effort to keep things DRY and not reinvent the wheel, open source software is produced.
 This means for you as a developer that if there is a problem you need solved for your specific language or platform, it may have already been solved and provided as a library for you to use in your code.
+Often, this means that there are multiple libraries that perform the same basic functionality, with some differences in the details.
+It is up to you to explore different ones that have become popular, are easy for you to use, and/or better fit your project needs.
+There are always blog posts that recommend different libraries.
+I tend to go along with what the majority of the web development community is using or recommending.

 See the section on [Package Management](#package-management) where I explain how open source works for web applications.